 Please find below the best orthotics for children:

 How to Fit Orthotics in Shoes – Fitting them the Correct Way!

 Follow the steps below to make sure the orthotics will fit properly inside your kids’ shoes:

-Step One: Make sure that the shoe has a removable insole (all the shoes I recommend above come with a removable insole).
-The main reason for this is that if we don’t remove the original inner sole of the shoe, the inner sole plus the orthotic will be raising the kids’ feet up, giving them the impression that their feet are coming out of the shoes.
+Step One: Make sure that the shoe has a removable insole (all the shoes I recommended above come with a removable insole).
+The main reason for this is that if we don’t remove the original inner sole of the shoe, the inner sole plus the orthotic will be raising your kids’ feet up, giving them the impression that their feet are coming out of the shoes.

 Step Two: The second step is to make sure that the shoes provide good support and structure (all the shoes I recommend above match this criteria).
 Most parents obviate the importance of having a shoe that comes with a firm heel counter (this is the back of the shoe that provides ankle support).

 The picture below shows the difference between a shoe with a firm heel counter (first picture) and a shoe with a soft heel counter (second and third picture).